 The entire process helps in resolving the defects and delivering a quality product.
 It can never be assured that no bugs would be found but this process helps in streamlining the complete process and reducing the number of defects.
 By following the entire process, it can be ensured that there will not be a bottleneck when the product is moved to production.
 As a result, the money is saved and a quality product is delivered.

 This is a guide to What is Defect.
-Here we discuss the top 5 processes along with the advantages.
+Here we discuss the basic concept, top 5 processes along with the advantages in detail.
 You can also go through our other suggested articles to learn more –